-- An operational design defines the scope of work of a CHW cadre, as well as its support systems. - Careful consideration of the CHW subsystems' operational design should take into account each of the WHO health systems building blocks, linking the CHW cadre to the health system, building in strong support elements, and integrating community engagement across each health system component. - These building blocks are: 1) service delivery; 2) health workforce; 3) information; 4) medical products, point of care diagnostics and technology; 5) financing; and 6) leadership and governance. - Community engagement should be systematically built into the CHW subsystem operational design.
+- An operational design defines the scope of work of a CHW cadre, as well as its support systems. - Careful consideration of the CHW subsystems' operational design should take into account each of the WHO health systems building blocks. linking the CHW cadre to the health system, building in strong support elements, and integrating community engagement across each health system component.

+These building blocks are: 1)

+Community engagement should be systematically built into the CHW subsystem operational design.

-Careful consideration of a CHW subsystem's operational design is crucial to providing the requisite support for a CHW to excel as a health system representative and to maintain a reputation as a trusted community advocate.
+system's operational design is crucial to providing the requisite support for a CHW to excel as a health system representative and to maintain a reputation as a trusted community advocate.
 While community health programs are health care access.
 This subsystem active worldwide, there is little standardization across program operational designs for these frontline care provid- by strong supervision and peer-support, ers, who provide one of the first layers reliable supply chains and clear processof connectivity to the formal primary health care systems in the communities in which they are deployed.
 Consideration of local baseline health indicators and health system status, existing community-based health programs, national priorities, financing mechanisms, community input and many other factors are essential in developing an appropriate operational design for CHWs.
 The resulting national CHW subsystem, based on situational analysis and epidemiology, should also be responsive to sub-national variations and community-level input in the implementation process.
 This section provides guidance on considering many facets of operational design for CHW subsystems.